Chincode123/Gymnasiearbete-Dronare/README.md

 }
 ```

-The activation and de-activation functions start of by calling the begin and end methods on the [`Orientation`](DroneLibrary/Orientation.h)-class respectively, and sets an activation-flag to be either true or false respectively.
+The activation and de-activation functions start of by calling the begin and end methods on the [`Orientation`](DroneLibrary/Orientation.h) class respectively, and sets an activation flag to be either true or false respectively.
 After, they proceed to either ramp up or down the motors to or from 50% respectively.
 They end of by queueing a message to be sent by radio, informing the user that the drone is either activated or deactivated.
-Additionally, the deactivation function also ensures that all the motor-pins are turned off completely.
+Additionally, the deactivation function also ensures that all the motor pins are turned off completely.

+### Other Important Classes

+For the drone to function propperly, multiple classes were created to handle critical tasks.

+#### `PID`

+The [`PID`](DroneLibrary/PIDController.h) class implements a standard PID-controller with a scalar value for each of the current **proportional** error, the cumulative **integral** of the error, and the current **dirivitive** of the error

+To use the class, first create an object.
+Then, use the `setConstants` method to set a pointer the scalar values, and use the `setTarget` method to set a pointer to the PID-controllers target value.
+Lastly, to aquire the controllers output, use the `calculate` method.

+> **_NOTE:_** Pointers are used with the `setConstants` and `setTarget` methods to simplify code when changeing values